 What are some good strategies to teach your kids about the difference between the two?
-Start with a debit card such as the Rooster Card and explain to them that once their account reaches 0, there isn’t any more money to spend.
+Start with a debit card and explain to them that once their account reaches 0, there isn’t any more money to spend.
 You could show them your account to start the conversation.

 With credit cards, explain that this money comes from a bank, and isn’t their own money.
 So sometimes you can spend money even if your account reaches 0, but it can be risky.
 Then, show them a credit card bank statement, and how a direct debit that comes out of your main account pays for the total on that statement at the end of the month.
 Explain that if your payment is late, or if your main account doesn’t have enough to cover the statement, you could be charged extra fees, and that this could affect your credit score and therefore your chances of buying things in the future.

-Once you feel your child understands the difference between a debit and credit card, consider starting with a debit card like the Rooster Card so they can learn how to manage their own money.
+Once you feel your child understands the difference between a debit and credit card, consider starting with a debit card so they can learn how to manage their own money.
 Once they have the hang of debit cards, having more discussions about credit cards will give them the confidence to use one wisely when they’re 18.